 Frequently asked questions

-What is the typical cost to replace a roof in Iowa City after hail damage?
+What is the typical cost range for a roof replacement in Iowa City?

-How long will my roof replacement take in Iowa City?
+How long does the replacement process take in Iowa City?

 Wind/hail deductible notice

-In Iowa, wind and hail deductibles are typically structured as either flat dollar amounts ($500–$2,500) or percentage-based deductibles (1–5% of dwelling coverage).
-Johnson County homeowners most commonly carry a separate wind/hail deductible of 1–2% of dwelling coverage.
-On a $350,000 home insured at 2%, your out-of-pocket deductible is $7,000.
-Verify your specific deductible in your policy documents or with your agent before filing a claim.
+In Iowa, wind and hail deductibles are commonly structured as either flat dollar amounts or percentage-based deductibles, typically ranging from 1–5 percent of dwelling coverage.
+Most Johnson County homeowners carry a separate wind/hail deductible of 1–2 percent of their dwelling coverage limit.
+For a home insured at $273,600 with a 2 percent deductible, the out-of-pocket cost would be $5,472 before insurance coverage applies to your replacement bill.